leoloveisme/crowdly/README.md

 # crowdly

-Youtube, Netflix, Wattpad, Audible in one platform
+Crowd created stories;

-with versioning and branching (of the) stories.
+Think Youtube, Netflix, Wattpad, Audible in one platform with versioning and branching (of the) stories.